 - Iron and steel and products – drums; tubes; pipes; doors; windows; screws; horseshoes

 Limited product range

-While China makes all types of products, India specializes in certain product categories.
+While China makes all types of goods, India specializes in certain product categories.
 For example, electronics are not yet produced for exports on a large scale.